 Activity Monitoring: Evaluate systems for monitoring personal data access, modification, and sharing activities.

-Compliance Tracking: Assess tools and processes for tracking compliance status and identifying potential issues.
+Compliance Tracking: Assess tools and processes, such as a centralized GDPR compliance monitoring and reporting dashboard, for tracking compliance status and identifying potential issues.

 Audit Logging: Review audit logging capabilities including coverage, retention, and analysis of security and privacy-related events.